neutralinojs/gsoc2024/README.md

 Anyone who is older than 18 can become a contributor with the GSoC 2022 program.
 Please follow the following steps:

 - Join Neutralinojs Discord channel using [this invitation link](https://discord.gg/cybpp4guTJ).
-- Introduce yourself in the #gsoc channel.
+- Introduce yourself in the #gsoc channel on Discord.
-- Become familiar with the main project and sub-projects.
+- Become familiar with the main project and sub-projects, start with the [documentation](https://neutralino.js.org/), and then [codebases](https://github.com/neutralinojs).
 - Watch [framework](https://youtu.be/QGZywYDsSyg), [JavaScript API](https://youtu.be/V-RD6ia5YjY), and [CLI](https://youtu.be/XUj20aJDJiI) code explanation videos for detailed codebase explanations.
 - Read both [contribution guide](https://neutralino.js.org/docs/contributing/framework-developer-guide) and [code style guide](https://neutralino.js.org/docs/contributing/code-style-guide), then start contributing.
 - Tell us about tasks that you would like to work on.
 If you have new ideas, tell us about goals.